-How to Draw a Rocket Ship (5 Easy Steps)
+How to Draw a Rocket Ship in 5 Steps

-Learn to Draw a Rocket Ship in 5 Easy to Follow Steps
+Learn How to Draw a Rocket Ship in 5 Easy to Follow Steps

 Drawing a rocket ship can feel pretty hard when you’re first starting out.
-Rocket ships have so many parts and components, it can be hard to keep track of everything.
-However, once you break it down into simple shapes, it’s actually much easier than it looks.
+However, once you break it down into simple shapes, like cones and spheres, it’s actually much easier than it looks.

-I’ve used my years of experience to break it down into five easy-to-follow steps, so beginners can learn how to draw a rocket ship without overthinking it.
+I’ve broken it down into 5 easy steps, so beginners can learn how to draw a rocket without overthinking it.

 The final rocket ship drawing for people who don’t wanna read the whole thing: